Journey to Westeros and beyond with the ‘Game of Thrones’ travel guide

 For the pilot episode of Game of Thrones, Doune Castle in Scotland was used for some exterior shots of Winterfell.
 However, the remaining episodes were filmed at the National Trust location of Castle Ward in Northern Ireland, including scenes of sparring in the castle yard and the arrival of Robert’s party at Winterfell’s gates.

-March into the realm of men at the Haunted Forest
+Ride into the abode of the White Walkers at the Haunted Forest

 Tollymore Forest Park, Bryansford, Northern Ireland